zhaocongyang/LSDNN/README.md

 ### Dataset
 Dataset we used is made by ourselves.
 You can download the dataset from [baiduyun](链接:https://pan.baidu.com/s/1FA93B6Gzby5eESHk-RnT_Q  密码:gq6u).

-To facilitate downloading, we are publishing part of our dataset.
-If you need all the data, please contact us at zcy1517@buaa.edu.cn

 ### More result image
 You can download the more result image from [baiduyun](链接:https://pan.baidu.com/s/1TWJXz_bkGmUVgUi4qZUCIA  密码:61uo).